PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 We implement a **Selective Hash-Consing System** that caches objects based on their type and structural properties, rather than attempting to cache all objects universally.

-The key architectural principle is that hash-consing effectiveness depends on **repetition likelihood** - certain object types (articulations, basic pitches, rests) naturally occur many times in musical compositions, while others (dynamics, relationship objects) are more contextual and unique.
-A simple structural predicate determines eligibility without requiring runtime frequency analysis.
+The key architectural principle is that hash-consing effectiveness depends on **object identity** - identical immutable objects can share a single instance.
+Certain object types (articulations, pitches without relationships, rests) tend to have many identical instances, while others (objects with endpoint-ids, dynamics) tend to be unique.
+A simple structural predicate determines caching eligibility based on type and properties, not on pattern recognition or usage analysis.

 ## Design Rationale